GoogleCloudDataproc/custom-images/README.md

     (sources in daisy)[https://googlecloudplatform.github.io/compute-image-tools/daisy-workflow-config-spec.html#sources]
 *   **--disk-size**: The size in GB of the disk attached to the VM instance used to build custom image.
 The default is `15` GB.
+*   **--accelerator**: The accelerators (e.g. GPUs) attached to the VM instance used to build custom image.
+By default not accelerators are attached.
 *   **--base-image-uri**: The partial image URI for the base Dataproc image.
 The customization script will be executed on top of this image instead of an out-of-the-box Dataproc image.
 This image must be a valid Dataproc image.